jcherianucla/UCLA-CS-130/api/README.md

 - middleware: Contains the intermediate functionality that wraps each route
 - utilities: Contains the disconnected components from the application to be used in any layer within the application for convenient functionality
 - tests: Contains all the tests for the application.
+- docs: Contains documentation for the backend code generated with godoc
 - app.go: Contains the main server code to spin up the backend service
 - Makefile: Contains build system for running and testing
 - Dockerfile: Specifies Docker configuration to support machine cross-compatibility and ease of setup
+- docs.sh: Recursively downloads webpages from a locally running godoc server
 - README.md: Describes the backend component of the GradePortal portal
 - start.sh: Starts the Golang project through Docker configuration